Inverse Mean Curvature Flow of Rotationally Symmetric Hypersurfaces: Non-Cylindrical Spacetime Domains

 \begin{definition} For a closed manifold $N$ and an open domain $U \subset N \times (0,T)$, let $U_{t}= U \cap (N \times \{t\})$ for $t \in (0,T)$, $U_{0} = \overline{U} \cap (N \times \{ 0\})$, and $U_{T}=\overline{U} \cap (N \times \{T\})$.
 The \textbf{parabolic boundary} $\partial_{P} U$ of $U$ is $\partial_{P} U = \partial U \setminus U_{T}$, where $\partial U$ is the topological boundary of $U$ in $N \times [0,T)$. \\ \\ The \textbf{reduced parabolic boundary} $\tilde{\partial}_{P} U$ of $U$ is $\tilde{\partial_{P}} U= U_{0} \cup (\cup_{0 \leq t < T} \partial U_{t})$, where $\partial U_{t}$ is the topological boundary of $U_{t}$ in $N \times \{t\}$. \end{definition}

 In general, $\tilde{\partial}_{P} U \neq \partial_{P} U$, see Figure \ref{non_cylinder}.
-In this setting, the domains \eqref{domain1}-\eqref{domain3} may be non-cylindrical if the generating graph of the evolving surface gains or loses maxima and minima over time.
-With this possibility in mind, we employ a slightly modified version of the maximum principle over such a domain detailed in \cite{maria3}, see also \cite{lumer} and \cite{head2019singularity}.
-We also include an additional requirement on a non-cylindrical domain $U \subset N \times [0,T)$ for the second part of this theorem to apply.
+In this setting, the domains \eqref{domain1}-\eqref{domain3} are non-cylindrical when the $x_{1}$-coordinate of the left-most or right-most maxima in $\mathbb{R}^{n+1}$ of the height $u$ are not continuous functions of time.
+This may happen as maxima and minima of $u$ may spontaneously form or disappear during the evolution.
+With this possibility in mind, we employ a modified version of the maximum principle over such a domain detailed in \cite{maria3}, see also \cite{lumer} and \cite{head2019singularity}.